-When the pipe doesn’t meet the grade
+When the pipe doesn’t meet the required slope

 If there are a number of these instances of this occurring, it may trigger a complete pipe relay.
 A single instance where the dye reaches the 5th target ring will generally require a dig-up to address the sag and remove the risk of settling deposits and blockages.
 In-service pipes with sags/ponding often require regular jetting to minimise this risk.